-Each of the four houses were found to be comfortable, homely and overall in a good state of repair.
-However, a small amount of worn paint and stained tile grouting was observed in the bathroom of one of the houses.
+Each of the houses were found to be comfortable, homely and overall in a good state of repair.
+However, a small amount of worn woodwork paint and stained tile grouting was observed in the bathroom of one of the houses.
 Two of the houses were located on the outskirts of a large town while the other two bungalows were located in a rural setting.
+The two bungalows in the rural setting were located adjacent to each other in an idylic setting with apple trees and number of farm animals next door.
+It was noted that the smaller of these two bungalows had never been lived in or used by a resident.
+Consequently as part of this registration renewal application, it was proposed that the unit would not be included in the foot print or bed numbers for the designated centre.
 Each of the houses had an outdoor seating area for residents use.
-Each of the three occupied houses had been personalised to the individual resident's tastes and were a suitable size and layout for the resident's individual needs.
+The three occupied houses had been personalised to the individual resident's tastes and were a suitable size and layout for the resident's individual needs.
 This promoted the resident's independence and dignity, and recognised their individuality and personal preferences.

 There was evidence that the residents and their representatives were consulted and communicated with, about decisions regarding the running of their individual homes and their care.
 The service and care provided was led by each of the residents in relation to their needs and preferences regarding activities and meal choices.
-The inspector did not have an opportunity to meet with the relatives of any of the residents avail but it was reported that they were happy with the care and support that the residents received.
+The inspector did not have an opportunity to meet with the relatives of any of the residents but it was reported that they were happy with the care and support that the residents received.
 The provider had completed a survey with relatives as part of their annual review which indicated that relatives were happy with the care and support being provided for their loved one.
+The residents in each of the houses had completed an office of the chief inspector questionnaire which indicated that they were happy living in the centre and satisfied with the care that they were receiving.

 Residents were supported to engage in meaningful activities on an individual basis.
 Two of the three residents were engaged in a day service, whilst the third resident chose not to engage in one.
 This resident engaged in some individualised activities with the support of staff from their home.
-In line with national guidance regarding COVID-19, the centre had implemented restrictions impacting the resident's access to some activities in the community.
-However, with the lifting of restrictions there was evidence that residents were re-engaging in a range of activities.
 Examples of activities that residents engaged in included, walks to local scenic areas, drives, yoga classes, massage and dining out.
+One of the residents enjoyed going to the gym and swimming as part of their day service programme but was reluctant to engage in this from the centre.
 Two of the residents had each their own car which staff used to transport them to various activities.
-The third resident had access to a car provided by the provider.
-One of the residents had chosen to transition to one of the houses which was located in the countryside earlier in the year.
-This resident had previously been living in an urban setting and was reported to be enjoying living in the countryside.